Glacier National Park Vacation Guide: Tips for Families

 Hidden Lake Overlook

 Though the air might be warm enough for shorts and a t-shirt, hiking boots or sturdy shoes are a must for navigating snowy sections.
 Since weather can change quickly at high elevations, it's always wise to bring warm layers, even if it feels mild at lower altitudes.
 Also, this area does get pretty crowded so the early you can get there, the better!
+It is known as one of the best hikes in Glacier National Park for a wide range of ability levels.

 Hikes Near Lake McDonald: West Glacier National Park